osate/aadl-sysmlv2/sysml2aadl/README.md

 SysMLv2 to AADL.
 It reads SysML files or retrieves a SysML project from a SysML repository via the REST API.

+A pre-built jar file can be downloaded from this repository's releases section.

 # Building the importer

 ## Set up the development environment